jax-ml/jax/docs/101/pytrees.md

 ### Registering dataclasses

 Unlike `NamedTuple` subclasses, classes decorated with `@dataclass` are *not* automatically pytree nodes.
-But they're easy to register, with {func}`jax.tree_util.register_dataclass`, and it fixes the metadata problem above, too, by letting you say explicitly which fields are data and which are static metadata:
+But they're easy to register with {func}`jax.tree_util.register_dataclass`, which also fixes the metadata problem above by letting you say explicitly which fields are data and which are static metadata:

 ```{code-cell}
 from dataclasses import dataclass